syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/09.dnsaas/docs.en.md

 ### Import/Export

 There is a feature to import/export standard DNS Master Zone Files.
 This feature is intended to facilitate moving your zones to and from SysEleven Stack.
-This will be described in a [Howto](../../03.Howtos/docs.en.md).
+More information about this process can be found on the [How to export and import DNS zones](../../03.Howtos/12.dns-export-import/docs.en.md) page.

 ### Transfer

 Zones can be transferred between different projects within SysEleven Stack.
-This process will be described in detail in our planned [Howto](../../03.Howtos/docs.en.md).
+The description of this process can be found on the [How to transfer a DNS zone from one project to another](../../03.Howtos/11.dns-zone-transfer/docs.en.md) page.

 ### Collisions